BGCG/project1/README.md

 I found the stack overflow reply wriiten by [Red Zephyr Design and Terry](https://stackoverflow.com/questions/15042986/bootstrap-responsive-css-image-width-skewed-and-distorted) useful to remind me how to resize images so they will not be distorted on smaller or larger screen sizes or simply positioned correctly in normal screen sizes.
 I found the 'height: auto;' and 'background-size: contain;' useful.

-[This W3 school page](https://www.w3schools.com/cssref/pr_class_display.asp) was helpful in reminding me of all the display parameters I can use and there meaning.
+[The display W3 school page](https://www.w3schools.com/cssref/pr_class_display.asp) was helpful in reminding me of all the display parameters I can use and there meaning.

 I had some difficulties aligning the labels in the form element to the inputs - I found the reply from [Byron](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html ) on stack overflow really helpful, who suggested to use display: in-line-block; to the label in CSS to align the label with the input element.